Woman charged with attempted arson of Martin Luther King Jr. birthplace in Atlanta

 “We believe at this time she was pouring gasoline on the porch and the door of the home.
 Their quick action saved a jewel of our city, something very important to Atlanta,” Atlanta Police Chief Darin Schierbaum told WXIA-TV.

-Tourists visiting Atlanta from Utah saw what was happening when they stopped by to see the historic home.
-They asked her what she was doing and then, when she picked up a lighter, Zach Kempf said he blocked her from going back up the stairs onto the porch.
-Then two other people detained the woman until police arrived.
+Two men from Utah, who were in Atlanta for work decided to visit the historic home and noticed the woman pouring a liquid on the bushes, according to the police report.
+They became suspicious when she did not respond when they asked if she was watering the plants and other questions.

+Once they realized it was gasoline that she was pouring, they pleaded with her to stop and then “saw no other option but to try to apprehend her” with the help of other bystanders, the report says.
+As they tried to detain her, “she was actively trying to spark the lighter to the property and bushes so they had to remove it out of her her hands and get her under control until police responded.”

-“It was a little scary there for a minute because we didn’t know who she was,” Kempf told WSB-TV.
+“It was a little scary there for a minute because we didn’t know who she was,” one of the men, Zach Kempf told WSB-TV.
 “We didn’t know if she had weapons on her, we didn’t know anything.”

-The woman’s name was not immediately released.
+The police report says the woman was taken to a hospital for a psychological evaluation.
 She’s charged with second-degree attempted arson and interference with government property.
 The historic site is now a museum owned and operated by the National Park Service.

 “Tonight, an unfortunate incident occurred at the birth home of Dr. Martin Luther King, Jr. as an individual attempted to set fire to this historic property,” The King Center said in a statement posted on X, formerly Twitter.
 “Fortunately, the attempt was unsuccessful, thanks to the brave intervention of good samaritans and the quick response of law enforcement.”